wapert/k8sClient/README.md

 # k8sClient
-K8s client to add and remove endpoints of kubernetec service
+K8s client to add and remove endpoints of kubernetes service